sergeynordicresults/sergeynordicresults.github.io/posts/war.md

 ----

-I too cannot prove that Bucha happened, Its just more probably for me that this was done by russian soldiers
+I too cannot prove that Bucha happened, Its just more probable for me that this was done by russian soldiers
 </pre></details></blockquote>

 <blockquote><details><summary>"You are brain-washed" / "Your governent was brain-washing you for 8 years to hate Russians"</summary><pre>